twisted/twisted/docs/core/howto/process.rst

 To launch a process which reads and writes to the same places that the parent python program does, use this.
-This is not supported on Windows:
+This is not yet supported on Windows: